-The General operational risk refers to operational risks not covered by model risk and legal risk.
+The General operational risk refers to operational risks not covered by legal risk, model risk counterparty risk and information technology risk.

-The general operational counterparty risk was defined as significant for the Bank based on a procedure for determining the significant risks.
-Legal risk, model risk and counterparty risk based on a procedure for determining the significant risks are defined as other significant risks, which means that their realization in combination with the most significant risks may result in significant losses.
+The general operational risk was defined as significant for the Bank based on a procedure for determining the significant risks.
+Legal risk, model risk, counterparty risk and information technology risk based on a procedure for determining the significant risks are defined as other significant risks, which means that their realization in combination with the most significant risks may result in significant losses.
 These risks are recognized as relevant and are assessed within the general operational risk.